ImperialCollegeLondon/ImperialTissueCyte/imperial_stitching/README.md

 To set up your workstation to perform the stitching, follow the required installation steps for both MATLAB (deprecated) and Python below, then follow the more specific instructions for your programming language of choice.

-# Installation required for both MATLAB and Python Versions
+# Installation required for both MATLAB (deprecated) and Python 3 Versions
-The following is required for both the MATLAB and Python version of the stitching pipeline.
+The following is required for both the MATLAB (deprecated) and Python version of the stitching pipeline.

 ## Fiji set-up
 1. Download ImageJ/Fiji if not already installed (get Fiji which is a glorified ImageJ, not just the basic ImageJ version).